-We have very little information about Native peoples from this time because they did not have a written language.
+We have very little information about Indigenous peoples from this time because they did not have a written language.
 Instead, things of the past and knowledge were passed on orally.
 This is called oral tradition.
 It is hard to know which individuals were important to the Algonquian people because they did not leave any written records.

 Author: Alexandre Lanoix